-Users are the people that have access to the CMS and are identified by a Username and Password to grant access.
+Users are the people that are granted access to the CMS and are identified by a Username and Password to securely log in.

-Xibo supports 3 User types, User Groups as well as multi-level Permissions to all parts and items stored within the CMS.
+Xibo supports 3 User Types, User Groups as well as multi-level Feature and Sharing access to all parts and items stored within the CMS.

 For a corporate environment Xibo can also integrate with SAML identity providers such as Active Directory via ADFS.

 Displays represent the hardware connected to the TV/Projector/Tablet that is displaying the Scheduled end content.
 Each Display is uniquely identified in the CMS so that every Display can have its own content, Layout designs and Schedules set with uniquely identified reporting statistics available.

 Layouts are the complete design that is seen on the screen.
 Layouts are made up of Regions which allows you to split the screen/position how you choose, with each Region containing its own Playlist/Timeline to which Media Widgets are assigned.
 A Layout will remain on screen until all Regions have finished playing their assigned content through once, then an entirely fresh Scheduled Layout can be loaded that has different positioning/sizing of Regions and different Playlists/Timelines.

 This flexibility drives the dynamic nature of a Xibo display screen.

 Media content is at the core of the Xibo solution and has many different types which can be generally split into two categories:

 File-based media - uploaded and stored in the Library, for example, image and video files.

 Layout based media - does not have an associated file and is configured directly on a Layout; RSS feeds and free Text